-Applying to UK Universities from the U.S
+Applying to UK Universities in the US

 There are many reasons to consider studying for your college degree in the UK.

 Every year, thousands of international students choose the UK for their undergraduate studies because of its renowned academic excellence, and broad range of high-quality, respected qualifications.